FAQs - Visiting With Children

 Can I take my baby to adult events and do I need a ticket?

 If you cannot make alternative arrangements, you may bring your baby to adult events.
-Please request a free baby ticket from the Box Office on the day of the event.
+Please request a free baby ticket a few days before your event by emailing email@example.com.
 Our staff will find you a seat neat the door to allow a swift exit, should it become necessary.
 Out of consideration to others, we will ask you to leave if your baby is noisy.

 Can I take my pushchair to an event?

-Due to fire regulations and the limitations of space in our venues, buggies and pushchairs are not permitted inside the theatres.
-Please park your buggy or pushchair in the Buggy Park next to the Baillie Gifford Story Box (see site map).
+Due to fire regulations and the limitations of space in our venues, buggies and pushchairs are not permitted inside the venues.
+Please park your buggy or pushchair in the Buggy Park.
 The Buggy Park is not staffed and items are left at the owner's risk.
 Please do not leave bags in this area as they may be deemed a security risk and removed.

 Do you sell books for children?